Analysis of the SiMPL method for density-based topology optimization: A general framework for topology optimization

 with $0<\rho_0\ll 1$ denoting a minimum void density and $s>1$ denoting the penalization exponent.
-Typical values are $\rho_0=10^{-6}$ and $s=3$; cf.~\cite{Bendsoe1995}.
-We will consider a reduced space approach, as in e.g. \cite{Manzoni2021}, by viewing the displacement $u$ as a function of $\rho$.
-This allows us to avoid posing the system \eqref{eq:lin-elas} as explicit constraints in the optimization problem.
+Typical parameter values are $\rho_0=10^{-6}$ and $s=3$; cf.~\cite{Bendsoe1995}.

-Finally, given a sufficiently smooth objective function $\hat{F}$ that acts on both $\rho$ and $u$, we can use the assumptions and observations made above to consider a reduced objective solely as a function of the density $\rho$: $F(\rho) := \widehat{F}(\rho,u(\rho))$.
+We will consider a reduced space problem formulation, as in, e.g., \cite{Manzoni2021}, by viewing the displacement $u$ as a function of $\rho$.
+This allows us to also avoid posing the system \eqref{eq:lin-elas} as explicit constraints in the optimization problem.
+In particular, given a sufficiently smooth objective function $\widehat{F}$ that acts on $\rho$, $\tilde{\rho}$, and $u$, we can use the assumptions and observations made above to consider a so-called reduced objective function, written solely as a function of the density $\rho$: namely, $F(\rho) := \widehat{F}(\rho,\tilde{\rho}(\rho),u(\tilde{\rho}(\rho)))$.
 This allows us to formulate the topology optimization problem in a compact form:

 The following two subsections gather useful results on the screened Poisson filter and the structure of the gradient of the reduced objective $F(\rho)$.